Somanathapura

 Somanathapura, also spelled Somnathpur temple or Somanathpura is a town in T Narasipura Taluk, Mysore district in the state of Karnataka in India.
-It is located 38 km from Keshava Temple at Somanathapura (Also called Keshava temple).
+It is located 38 km from the city of Mysuru and houses the Chennakeshava Temple (also called Keshava temple) built in 1258 AD.
+The temple was recognised as a UNESCO World Heritage Site in 2023.

 Demographics

 According to the 2011 Indian Census, the town consists of 4,692 people.
 The town has a literacy rate of 86.11 percent which is higher than Karnataka's average of 75.36 percent.